 How do you apply the latest PPM best practices?

 As you can see by now, a winning product organization does not “peanut butter” resources.
-It defines portfolio goals responsively to the changing state of market and product performance in many dimensions.
+It defines portfolio goals responsively to the changing state of the market and product performance in many dimensions.
 Additionally, they allocate resources according to the strategies and focuses.

 Is Responsive PPM relevant to individual product managers who may not have control of the entire company’s product portfolio?
 The answer is a resounding yes.